juandspcf-bit/Composable_GUI_For_EVAL-HCRWATCH4Z/README.md

 # Composable Android App for EVAL-HCRWATCH4Z

+This is an app for testing the [HCRWATCH4Z](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/eval-hcrwatch4z.html) smart watch.
+It will made fully using jetpack compose.

 ### Progress
 The bluetooth low energy scanning part is almost ready, we have used basic composable functions like lazy list.
 The most advanced composable so far is the [PullRefreshIndicator](https://developer.android.com/reference/kotlin/androidx/compose/material/pullrefresh/package-summary